 Leroy Percy State Park

 No Mississippi itinerary is complete without a visit to Leroy Percy State Park – the oldest state park in MS!
 You’ll love the mossy oak trees and cypress trees in this ancient forest.
-Best of all is the artesian springs – did you know that Leroy Percy State Park has Mississippi’s only natural hot spring!
+Best of all is the artesian springs – did you know that Leroy Percy State Park has Mississippi’s only natural hot spring?
 Unfortunately, it’s not available to swim in because alligators moved in!
 But a viewing platform means you can check out the springs AND our scaly friends!

-If you’re looking to stay longer than a day, your accommodation options include 16 camping sites in a delightfully wooded camping area, eight cabins and even a group camp which can sleep up to 44 people!
+If you’re looking to stay longer than a day, your accommodation options include 16 camping sites in a delightfully wooded camping area, eight cabins and even a group camp that can sleep up to 44 people!
 That’s one big family reunion!
 Other recreational activities available at Leroy Percy State Park include disc golf, fishing, nature trails, and a playground.

 Like the Great River Road State Park, Leroy Percy State Park also has a dedicated wildlife management area!
 But do note, seasonal hunting is also popular here in a separate area away from the main areas of the park.